FrankBuss/ethscan/README.md

 # ethscan
-## Scans the Ethereum network for USDT ERC-20 token transfer transactions

 This is a Rust command line program for scanning the Ethereum blockchain for USDT transfers within a time span and amount span.

+## prerequisites

+It needs a fully synced local installation of the `geth` node for the web3 compatible Rust library.
+Or you can use a service like https://quiknode.pro for the RPC interface, but this can be very slow and expensive, because it has to make potentially millions of API requests, depending on the filter period.

+## how to compile and run the program

-To run it, first install Rust, e.g. from https://rustup.rs.
+First install Rust, e.g. from https://rustup.rs.

 You can build the program with `cargo build --release`.
 Then you can run it like this: